jpratt2/CucumberTemplateJava/README.md

 You can also use Gherkin statements to set names to string selectors.

-    I set the name main button to the element By.tagname("button")
+    I give the name main button to the locator By.tagname("button")

 A Gherkin statement will then recognize main button.